Residents of collapsed Iowa building were allowed to stay as reports noted crumbling wall

 County records show Davenport Hotel, L.L.C. acquired the building in 2021 in a deal worth $4.2 million.

-Records show that several bricks had fallen off another part of the building's facade in 2020 after a severe wind storm.
+Records show that several bricks had fallen from the building's facade in 2020 after a severe wind storm.

-As their building deteriorated, tenants repeatedly complained to the city in recent years about a host of other problems they say were ignored by the property managers.
+As their building deteriorated, tenants repeatedly complained in recent years to the city about a host of other problems they say were ignored by property managers.
 Some said they did not have heat or hot water for weeks or even months at a time.
 They complained of water leaking through their ceilings and toilets, damaged windows, and mold.
 City officials gave orders to vacate some individual apartments and tried to address other complaints, but a broader building evacuation was never ordered even as safety concerns mounted, records show.

 City officials ordered repairs after they found seven fire code violations on Feb.
-6, including trash and other items stored in stairwells, a lack of lighting in hallways, and a failure to test the fire alarm system as required.
-They were told three weeks later by building maintenance officials that “none of the work was completed,” a record shows.
+6, including trash and other items stored in stairwells, a lack of lighting in hallways and a failure to test fire alarms as required.
+They were told three weeks later by building maintenance officials that “none of the work was completed,” records show.

 Assistant City Attorney Brian Heyer said he’s unaware whether the city had considered earlier civil enforcement action to protect residents in the crumbling structure.
-Only after the collapse did the city file a civil infraction seeking a $300 fine against the building owner for failing to maintain the structure in a safe manner.
-The owner will be required to pay for the cost of demolition, he said.
+Only after the collapse did the city file a civil infraction seeking a $300 fine against Wold for failing to maintain the structure in a safe manner.
+He will be required to pay for the cost of demolition, Heyer said.

-Heyer said an enforcement action the city filed that resulted in a $4,500 fine in March against the owner for repeated trash overflows came in response to complaints from downtown residents and businesses about the debris.
+Heyer said an enforcement action the city filed that resulted in a $4,500 fine in March for repeated trash overflows came in response to complaints from downtown residents and businesses about the debris.

 Emails sent to an attorney believed to be representing Wold have not been returned.